Tithe – A BIG FAT DIRTY LIE EXPOSED

 Am I Anti-Giving?
 Absolutely not.
 Giving is part of the natural Christian life.
 But note, giving and donating are non-required amounts, from the heart, by choice, but a tithe is a forced mandated legal requirement of 10% and not done from the heart, but rather by fear of the consequences from God if you don’t do it.

 You heard it before.
-First there’s the fear – If you don’t tithe you won’t be blessed.
+First, there’s the fear – If you don’t tithe you won’t be blessed.
 You’re robbing God.
 You’ll be cursed.
-Then there’s the motivation via very poor translations of the bible – tithe and God will poor out blessings that you can’t handle.
-Call it what it is…whatever spin they put on it, it’s “buying Gods favor”, and it’s just not biblical.
+Then there’s the motivation via very poor translations of the bible – tithe and God will pour out blessings that you can’t handle.
+Call it what it is…whatever spin they put on it, it’s “buying God’s favor”, and it’s just not biblical.

 We know that tithing occurred in the Old Testament.
 They tithed spices, grain offerings, and a portion of their income IN ORDER TO SUPPORT the Levites (Priests of the Old Testament).

 We live in the New Testament so let’s start with this question.
 Is tithing in the new testament bible, and if so where is it and what does it tell Christians to do?
 Let’s start with the Gospels (Matthew, Mark, Luke, and John).
-You’ll note that NOWHERE in the Gospels do Matthew, Mark, Luke, or John mandate a tithe to Christians.
-In fact there are ONLY 3 TIMES that tithing is mentioned in the Gospels, and in Matthew and Luke it’s accompanied with Jesus slamming Jewish people (law lovers) who do tithe, and none of those verse contain commandments be given to tithe.
+You’ll note that NOWHERE in the Gospels does Matthew, Mark, Luke, or John mandate a tithe to Christians.
+In fact, there are ONLY 3 TIMES that tithing is mentioned in the Gospels, and in Matthew and Luke it’s accompanied by Jesus slamming Jewish people (law lovers) who do tithe, and none of those verses contain commandments be given to tithe.

 [LUKE 11:42] “But woe to you Pharisees!
 For you pay tithe of mint and rue and every kind of garden herb, and yet disregard justice and the love of God; but these are the things you should have done without neglecting the others.